melexis/sphinx-traceability-extension/doc/usage.rst

 - *GIT_PLATFORM* shall be 'gitlab' if API_HOST_NAME does not contain this string
 - *PROJECT_ID* is the ID or `URL-encoded path of the project`_.
 - *MERGE_REQUEST_ID* are one or more internal IDs of merge requests (comma-separated) ordered from low to high priority.
 The data gets aggregated.
+  Can be an empty string to avoid sending any query.

 GitHub